 The Social Welfare Department (SWD) launched a pilot project of BIP (Pilot Project) from January 2006 to March 2008.
 An interim report has been published.
 After that, SWD continued to collect follow-up data after 12 months of completion of the project and the final report has been announced in August 2010.

-What is child abuse, spouse / cohabitant battering and sexual violence?
+What is child maltreatment, spouse / cohabitant battering and sexual violence?

 According to the "Procedural Guide for Handling Intimate Partner Violence Cases", spouse / cohabitant battering is a kind of domestic violence occurs in a relationship between a couple who can be married couples, co-habitees and separated spouses / cohabitees, etc. It covers incidents of physical attack and may take the form of physical and sexual violations, such as slapping, pushing, pinching, spitting, kicking, hitting, punching, choking, burning, clubbing, stabbing, throwing boiling water or acid and setting on fire as well as spouse / cohabitant being forced to be involved in sex or undesirable sexual acts.
 It also includes psychological abuse, such as repeated verbal abuse, harassment, confinement and deprivation of physical, financial, personal resources and social activities, etc.